General Assembly takes action on animal welfare after disturbing reports from Virginia dog breeding facility - NewsBreak

 Now, a number of bills are headed for the governor’s desk that seek to address the problem, providing for increased oversight and consequences for animal welfare violations .

-In a joint statement, Sen. Jennifer Boysko (D-Herndon), Sen. Bill Stanley (R-Galax),and Sen. David Marsden (D-Burke) wrote, “As chief patrons of the seven research animal protection bills that passed the Senate floor yesterday and today, we are proud to lead the bipartisan effort to hold Envigo accountable for the troubling conditions and mistreatment of beagles at its Cumberland breeding facility.”Virginia lawmakers step in with 11 bipartisan bills to hold dog breeding facility accountable
+In a joint statement, Sen. Jennifer Boysko (D-Herndon), Sen. Bill Stanley (R-Galax),and Sen. David Marsden (D-Burke) wrote, “As chief patrons of the seven research animal protection bills that passed the Senate floor yesterday and today, we are proud to lead the bipartisan effort to hold Envigo accountable for the troubling conditions and mistreatment of beagles at its Cumberland breeding facility.”Virginia one of three states where ‘highly pathogenic’ bird flu has been found

 In addition to the seven bills originating in the Senate, Del.
 Robert Bell (R-Greene) patroned a measure to ban individuals who have committed certain animal welfare violations from buying or selling cats or dogs.
 The bill overwhelmingly passed, on a vote of 99-1.